saptarshibasu/azure-study/README.md

   * **Resolution of on-premise names from Azure** - Cusomer managed DNS servers
   * **Resolution of Azure names from on-premise computers** - Customer managed DNS servers forwarding queries to Azure for name resolution
 * For the custom DNS changes to take effect, the VMs need to be restarted
+* To add a custom domain: TXT and MX records need to be added at the registrar.
+TXT record is added with alias, destination and TTL.
+MX record is added with alias, destination, TTL, and priority

 ## Virtual Machine